Machine Learning for Time Series Forecasting: Deep Learning Made Simple

 Evaluating Forecast Accuracy

-Evaluating the accuracy of time series forecasts is essential to ensure the reliability and effectiveness of predictions.
+Evaluating the accuracy of time series forecasts is essential to guarantee the reliability and effectiveness of predictions.
 Common metrics used for this purpose include Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and Mean Absolute Percentage Error (MAPE).
 Among these, a lower MAPE typically indicates better forecast accuracy, making it a preferred metric in many applications.

 Cross-validation techniques tailored for time series data are critical for robust model evaluation.
 Unlike traditional cross-validation methods, time series cross-validation must preserve the order of observations to respect temporal dependencies.